Liquidity and Funding Risk

 We manage liquidity risk according to the following framework:

-Excess Liquidity [PDF, 131 KB] – We maintain substantial excess liquidity to meet a broad range of potential cash outflows in a stressed environment, including financing obligations.
-The amount of our excess liquidity is based on an internal liquidity model together with a qualitative assessment of the condition of the financial markets and of Goldman Sachs.
+Global Core Liquid Assets [PDF, 144 KB] – We maintain substantial liquidity to meet a broad range of potential cash outflows in a stressed environment, including financing obligations.
+The amount of our Global Core Liquid Assets is based on an internal liquidity model together with a qualitative assessment of the condition of the financial markets and of Goldman Sachs.

 For additional information on Liquidity Risk Management, please see our most current Form 10-K.